ebrownrma/final-project/README.md

 We plan to run simulations like were demonstrated in class that allow for speciation and extinction over deep time.
 We can divide a number of different scenarios between us (different rates of migration, extinction, etc.) that might explain the evolutionary trajectory of Scandentia.

-## What concepts or tools from class relate to this project?:
+## What concepts or tools from class relate to this project?:What concepts or tools from class relate to this project?:
+Neutral theory of Biodiversity, Equilibrium theory of island biogeography, and competition are concepts that would best explain the species diversity of treeshrew in SE Asia and Indian subcontinent.

 ## What additional resources (code, data, literature) would support this project?: